n0b0dyCN/n0blog/README.md

 1. Adding post in markdown format.
 2. Posts content searching.
 3. Customized friend links.
-4. An easy to use admin panel helping for posts, comments, friend links management.
+4. An easy to use admin panel helping for posts, comments, friend links management and so on.
+5. Backup and restore.

 ## Basic usage